 You know?
 Wainwright's 190-mile cross country from West Cumbria to the North Sea at Yorkshire?

 If this is your way then you're about 80 miles in with just the 110-or-so to go to Robin Hood's Bay.
 If you're coming from Yorkshire then congratulations but it's still about 80 miles to St Bees and you've been doing it all the wrong way.

 One of the highlights along Wainwright's route is a line of, get this, nine hilltop cairns.
 Their origin is unknown and some say they're Roman, arranged to intimidate from a distance.

-Whatever the whens and whys, you can find them three-and-a-bit miles southeast and two thousand foot up.
+Whatever the whens and whys, you can find them three-and-a-bit miles southeast and 2,000 foot up.
 The summit also marks England's east-west watershed and makes for a full afternoon out so, one day, this pair might be able to provide their own pic, just not today.

 In Lonsdale the lanes and roads are narrow,

 with nothing much more to see than a sparrow.

 They're a regular sight in and on the leaves and eaves just not today so somebody else's work will have to be taken for that.
 They're awfully squawky and fond of the resident fruit trees so when it's said ring-necked, it's hoped the locals haven't gone and done just that.